-In the second example, restating of the original authors has been avoided through the use of pronouns and linking structures to guide the reader through the discussion while at no time creating any doubt as to the original authors.
-Clearly this approach is much more effective, and enjoyable for the reader.
-The question then arises as to when the authors’ names and dates of publications should be restated when citing authors.
+In the second example, restating of the original authors has been avoided through the use of pronouns and linking structures to guide the reader through the discussion, while at no time creating any doubt as to the original authors.
+Clearly this approach is much more effective and enjoyable for the reader.
+The question then arises as to when the authors’ names and dates of publication should be restated when citing authors.
 This can be clarified as follows.

 Occasionally restate the author(s) name(s) when:

-- the discussion is of some length, and although no other authors’ concepts, findings, etc., have been introduced since the initial citation, occasional restating will help to remind the reader as to the origins of the content under discussion (See example below).
+- the discussion is of some length, as although no other authors’ concepts, findings, etc., have been introduced since the initial citation, occasional restating will help to remind the reader of the origins of the content under discussion (see example below).